nobugguy/cse15l-lab-reports/lab-report-1-week-2.md

 As we can see, the followings are print out:

-> My system(MacOS), My usename(justinlong) Location of my User fileCurrent Working directory
+> My system(MacOS), My usename(justinlong), Location of my User file, Current Working directory

 let's try secure copy it to the remote server and run it on the server.